chaojian-zhang/InfiniteVoxelWork/README.md

 # Converter

-This implementation reads in a Minetest WorldEdit exported `.we` format (YAML with custom version header) and exports it into a MagicaVoxelViewer `.xraw` format.
+This implementation reads in a Minetest [RegionExport](https://github.com/Charles-Zhang-Minetest/RegionExport) exported `.re` format (YAML with custom version header) and exports it into a MagicaVoxelViewer `.xraw` format.

 # Notes